effem/tunequest-card-creator/README.md

 # IMPORTANT
-Using the Spotify API to creat Games like e.g. [Games or trivia quizzes is against the their terms and conditions](https://developer.spotify.com/compliance-tips#disallowed-use-cases).
-Therefor use/host it at your own risk.
+Using the Spotify API to create Games like e.g. [Games or trivia quizzes is against the their terms and conditions](https://developer.spotify.com/compliance-tips#disallowed-use-cases).
+Therefore, use/host it at your own risk.

 # TuneQuest Card Template Creator